 When your aircon starts making more noise than usual, this could mean that it has to work a lot harder than before, which is causing the extra noise.
-Low refrigerant in the aircon can cause it to work a lot harder than before.
+Low refrigerant can cause it to work a lot harder than before.
 You can solve this problem by refilling the aircon gas.

 Another scenario that you might encounter during aircon usage is that it starts to leak water or liquid from any of its parts.
 Irrespective of how the leakage was caused, it can cause the gas to escape from the unit.